yclas/guides/docs/Advertisement-thanks-page.md

 # Thanks page 🙏

-If you want users to see a customized thanks page after they publish their ads, you can use this feature.
-First, you need to create a new page and then to choose this page as the content that will be displayed to the user after he publishes an ad.
+If you want users to see a customized 'thanks page' after they publish their ads, you can use this feature.
+First, you need to create a new page and then to choose this page as the content that will be displayed to the user after they publish an ad.

 **Steps to follow:**